jbbremnes/BQNet.jl/src/examples/mixture_normal.md

 ```
    Normal(μ, 0.25^2) + Normal(-μ, 0.25^2)
 ```
-where μ ~ Uniform(-1, 1) and the two component distributions are assumed to have equal weights.
+where μ ~ Uniform(-1, 1) and the two component distributions are assumed to have equal weights (0.5).

 The synthetic data is generated in two steps
 * 50_000 samples from the Uniform(-1, 1) to define the component means and thereby 50_000 mixture distributions
 * for each mixture distribution
   * 10 samples are generated, ordered and assumed to be 10 input variables/covariates